Application and portfolio guidance for MA Design courses

 Imagination and creativity

-We want to see clear evidence that you can think imaginatively and develop appropriate, creative responses to the design problems and situations that you have been faced with.
+We want to see clear evidence of your ability to think imaginatively and develop creative, appropriate responses to design challenges you’ve faced.

 Written communication